abi4010132/NLP-Final-Project/README.md

 ## Installation
 Download and unzip the main branch of this repository.\
-Then, we recommend to use a virtual environment to install the required packages.\
+Then, we recommend to use a virtual environment to install the required modules.\
 If you don't want to use a virtual environment skip to [No virtual environment](#no-virtual-environment).

 ### Virtual environment